 Development

-- However, the Northeast will not attract big industries because the region is resource deficit, and does not have economies of scale to match.
+- However, the Northeast will not attract big industries because the region is a resource deficit, and does not have economies of scale to match.
 Moreover, the security situation in the whole of the region has not improved uniformly.

 - The North East Council (NEC) and the Ministry for the Development of the North East Region (DoNER) have become fund disbursing agencies instead of strategic planning agencies.
 At present approximately Rs.
 11,000 crore is lying idle with the Ministry of DoNER.